USS Florida (BM-9): Service history

 Serving with the Coast Squadron, Florida trained midshipmen on summer cruises, and operated along the east coast and in the Caribbean waters.
 She participated in the Presidential Naval Review in Oyster Bay, Long Island, held by Theodore Roosevelt on 3 September 1906, and four days later reported to the Naval Academy for regular service as a practice ship.
 She was placed in reserve 11 September 1906, but returned to full commission between 7 June and 30 August 1907, for a midshipman cruise, and between 21 May and 19 June 1908 for participation in ordnance experiments.
 These included testing the then-new superfire concept where turrets were mounted in line with one turret elevated to fire over the other.

 On 1 July 1908, Florida was renamed USS Tallahassee to free the state name for assignment to a battleship.
 On 1 August 1910, she was placed in commission in reserve and began a regular schedule of ordnance experimentation and occasional duty in the Panama Canal Zone and Norfolk area as a submarine tender.
-During World War I she served as submarine tender in the Canal Zone, the Virgin Islands, and Bermuda areas and on 30 September 1919, entered Charleston Navy Yard where she was decommissioned on 3 December 1919.
+During World War I she served as submarine tender in the Canal Zone and the Virgin Islands areas, and at the British Imperial fortress colony of Bermuda, 640 miles off North Carolina, the home base of the Royal Navy's America and West Indies Station, where the British Government had permitted the United States Navy to establish a base, under the command of Captain Richard H. Jackson, to support submarines, submarine chasers, and other smaller vessels crossing the Atlantic.
+On 30 September 1919, Tallahassee entered Charleston Navy Yard where she was decommissioned on 3 December 1919.
 Tallahassee was assigned to the 6th Naval District as a reserve training ship from 19 February 1920, serving in commissioned status from 3 September 1920 to 24 March 1922.

 Tallahassee was redesignated as IX-16 on 20 July 1921, and decommissioned for the final time on 24 March 1922.
 She was sold on 25 July 1922, to Ammunition Products Corporation, of Washington, D.C.